-Cash and cheque books are kept in a locked drawer when not in use.
+Cash and cheque books are kept in the safe when not in use.

 The value of petty cash held within the school is kept to a minimum.

 Income collected from pupils is recorded and banked as soon as possible, preferably within two working days, in order to ensure only minimum levels are held on the premises.